SSCHAcode/sschacode.github.io/Tutorials/tutorial_01_first_simulations.md

 ---
 layout: page
-title: First SSCHA simulations.
-Free energy and structural relaxations
+title: First SSCHA simulations, free energy and structural relaxations
 ---

 In this hands-on tutorial we provide ready to use examples to setup your first